 Illegal acts or improper conduct may subject the Agency and Affected Individuals to severe criminal and civil penalties.
-All Affected Individuals must report any conduct that they believe violates this Compliance Plan, the Agency's policies, or laws and/or regulations to their supervisor(s), the Compliance Officer, the Agency's anonymous Compliance Hotline, or by using the Agency's Doing It Right form.
+All Affected Individuals must report any conduct that they believe violates the Agency's Compliance Standards to their supervisor(s), the Compliance Officer, the Agency's anonymous Compliance Hotline, or by using the Agency's Doing It Right form.
 Individuals who report such conduct based on a reasonable belief and otherwise in good faith shall not be retaliated against or intimidated for making such a report.